 Mary Noble, a librarian and collector of historical photographs, was born in Berwyn, Illinois in 1945.
 She attended the Riceville, Iowa public schools, graduating from Riceville Community High School in 1963.
-She received her BA in Sociology from the University of Iowa in 1967 andher Master of Library Science degree from the University of Iowa in 1968.
-She was hired as a cataloger by the University of Iowa Libraries in 1968 and continued to work there through the next 3+ decades.
+She received her BA in Sociology from the University of Iowa in 1967 and her Master of Library Science degree from the University of Iowa in 1968.
+She was hired as a cataloger by the University of Iowa Libraries in 1968 and continued to work there for more than three decades.
 She began collecting historical photographs in the 1980s, purchasing them at antique stores, photograph shows, and fleamarkets.
 After the Iowa Women's Archives opened in 1992 she began donating photographs to the archives, with special attention to images of women and by women photographers.

 The Mary Noble Photograph Collection consists of postcards, cabinet cards, panoramic photographs, and various other types of photographs.
 Also included are papers that complement the collection, including information about Iowa photographers, and miscellaneous printed material.
 The collection is arranged in eight series: Professional women photographers in Iowa; Professional photographers in Iowa--Other; Photographic postcards; Photographs: various formats; Photographs: oversize; Glass negatives; Printed material; and Artifacts and miscellaneous items.